jianpingy/AdGazer_Replication/README.md

 All datasets from the 10-fold-cross-validation experiments are shared in `Shapley_and_ALE_Values/Data`.

 ## Pretrained XGBoost/CNN Models
-All pretrained models are in `src`.
+All pretrained models are in `src`, categorized by

 ## Study: Out-of-Distribution (OOD) Generalization (folder: Out-of-Distribution_Samples)
 Run `main.py` to reproduce the OOD generalization results in the paper.